-These guys were all pervs.
-I move back so Hippie could solo ‘Hello, I Love You.’
+These guys are all pervs.
+I move back so Hippie can solo ‘Hello, I Love You.’

-The girls instantly recognized a straight boy and flock in front of him.
+The girls instantly recognize a straight boy and flock in front of him.
 At the end, he puts down his bass and jumps into their waiting arms.
 He disappears into the crowd.

 “That’s all, folks.”

 We pack up and are out by the cars in five minutes.

 Mr. Antonio comes up to me.
 “You really pushed it tonight.
 Lucky for you Max is here.”